 8-13 works by women composers

 from underrepresented from racial, ethnic, or cultural heritages

 For a wind band season with 24 works:

 4-6 works by women composers

-4-6 works by composers of color
+4-6 works by composers from racial, ethnic, or cultural heritages

 For a choral season with 30 works: